Rian8337/osu-droid-module/README.md

         -   Uses cursor movement and beatmap difficulty data to detect.
         -   Two hand detection is not practical as it's still a WIP.

-You should not expect osu! difficulty and performance calculator to be on par with osu!web or other calculators.
-This is because I tend to update them every time a new difficulty change in osu!lazer is approved.
-Additionally, an error margin should be expected due to differences between C# (the language that osu!lazer uses) and TypeScript.

 All features that the module offers are interchangeable with two gamemodes where they are applicable (such as difficulty and performance calculator):

 -   osu!droid